The Geometry of Concepts: Sparse Autoencoder Feature Structure: ``Atom''-Scale: Crystal Structure

 \a{{\bf a}} \b{{\bf b}} \c{{\bf c}} \d{{\bf d}}

-In this section, we search for what we term \emph{crystal} structure in the point cloud of SAE features.
-By this we mean geometric structure reflecting semantic relations between concepts, generalizing the classic example of $(\a,\b,\c,\d)$=(man,woman,king,queen) forming an approximate {\it parallelogram} where $\b-\a\approx\d-\c$.
-This can be interpreted in terms of two {\it function vectors} $\b-\a$ and $\c-\a$ that turn male entities female and turn entities royal, respectively.
-We also search for {\it trapezoids} with only one pair of parallel edges $\b-\a\propto\d-\c$ (corresponding to only one function vector); \fig{fig:lda} (right) shows such an example with $(\a,\b,\c,\d)$=(Austria,Vienna,Switzerland,Bern), where the function vector can be interpreted as mapping countries to their capitals.
+In this section, we search for what we term \emph{{crystal}} structure in the point cloud of SAE features.
+By~this we mean geometric structure reflecting semantic relations between concepts, generalizing the classic example of $(\a,\b,\c,\d)$=(man,woman,king,queen) forming an approximate {\it {parallelogram}} where $\b-\a\approx\d-\c$.
+This can be interpreted in terms of two {\it {function vectors}} $\b-\a$ and $\c-\a$ that turn male entities female and turn entities royal, respectively.
+We also search for {\it {trapezoids}} with only one pair of parallel edges $\b-\a\propto\d-\c$ (corresponding to only one function vector); \Fig{fig:lda} (right) shows such an example with $(\a,\b,\c,\d)$=(Austria,Vienna,Switzerland,Bern), where the function vector can be interpreted as mapping countries to their capitals.
+Studying these crystal structures is important because they provide insight into how LLMs internally represent semantic operations and relational knowledge.
+For~instance, function vectors help us assess the extent to which semantic structures within models align with human intuition and language logic, as~explored in the recent literature~\cite{todd2023function, meng2022locating}.

-We search for crystals by computing all pairwise difference vectors and clustering them, which should result in a cluster corresponding to each function vector.
-Any pair of difference vectors in a cluster should form a trapezoid or parallelogram, depending on whether the difference vectors are normalized or not before clustering (or, equivalently, whether we quantify similarity between two difference vectors via Euclidean distance or cosine similarity).
+We search for crystals by computing all pairwise difference vectors and clustering them using the K-means algorithm~\cite{ahmed2020k}, where the vectors could be either the original model's hidden state activations (\emph{{model crystal}}) or SAE features' decoder vectors (\emph{{SAE crystal}}).
+We use Gemma-2-2b for the experiment.
+If~there is a direction that represents each semantic transformation, we expect each resulting cluster to correspond to each function vector.
+In~other words, any pair of difference vectors in a cluster will form a trapezoid or parallelogram, depending on whether the difference vectors are normalized or not before clustering (or, equivalently, whether we quantify similarity between two difference vectors via Euclidean distance or cosine similarity).